 For the mini version, consider printing the color learning cards we’ve got included in our Teaching Colors Post.

 The best thing about this one is that this toddler busy bag is self-contained.
 The canister holds the cards for you, and they are easily dumped out to start again.

 Crayons and Index Cards

 Less is more with little guys, so a few crayons (three or four from a restaurant, for example) will do.
 I like to put these in a clear pencil pouch with index cards (they are JUST the right size for this) and a few stickers.

 As a bonus, we also use these to make little gifts when we’re on a road trip.
-We call them “postcards,” and make a goal of creating one for each person we’ll see on our travels.
+You can buy blank postcards on Amazon and make a goal of creating one for each person we’ll see on our travels.
 It’s a good way to extend the activity further when they’re starting to tire of coloring.

 You might be amazed at how young kids are able to do this.
 Use basic pony beads (you can often find them at the dollar store!) and pipe cleaners to make them easier to thread.